Macrix/procontel.docs/content/en/docs/procontel.sdk/procontelsdk.md

 Title: "ProconTEL SDK"
 Weight: 8
 Description: >
-  Learn how to use the ProconTEL SDK2
+  Learn how to use the ProconTEL SDK
 ---

 ## Table of Contents